nosas/blog/keras_tuner_tensorboard/article.md

     ])
 ```

-What was once a tedious, manual task is now simple and powerful process for ML engineers.
+What was once a tedious, manual task is now a simple and powerful process for ML engineers.

 The following code block is our model-building function with defined search spaces.
 Recall that we're searching for the most optimal filter count, kernel size, pooling sizes, and dropout rate.